-The Fish and Game Commission unanimously permission to cull urchins at Tanker's Reef in Monterey.
-Caspar Cove got 3 more months and 3 more years.
+The Fish and Game Commission unanimously granted permission to cull urchins at Tanker's Reef in Monterey.
+Caspar Cove was given 3 more years.
 Yay!

-Much thanks to everyone that spoke today in support of Petition 2020-001!
+Much thanks to everyone that spoke at the Dec.
+9 meeting in support of Petition 2020-001!
 In order of appearance:

 Marc Shargel, Genevieve Rohe, Melanie Moreno, Dannie, Alan Throop, Sabrina Wong, Wendy King, Lauren McKenzie, Tony Lin, Faye Lin, Dan Abbott, Josh Maxwell, Tom Baker, Tom Shields, Rose Zhang, Jennifer Caselle, William Chinnock, Nancy Caruso, Geoff Shester, Robert Halem, and Karen Grimmer.